jcolemorrison/cloudfoundation/README.md

 ##### Using AWS CLI Credentials without CloudFoundation Profiles

 Though using AWS CLI Shared Credentials directly with CloudFoundation isn't currently supported for `deploy` and `update`, you can use them to `validate` your templates.
-To do so, without configuring a CloudFoundation profile, ensure that your AWS CLI has a default profile set up and make an AWS region available in yoru shell via:
+To do so, without configuring a CloudFoundation profile, ensure that your AWS CLI has a default profile set up and make an AWS region available in your shell via:

 ```
 export AWS_REGION=us-east-1